pencil-code/pencil-code/doc/implementation/README.md

 For more general implementation notes, see the manual (or the source code ;-)

-to remove sample (hyper check Nils)
+to remove sample (hyper check Nils...)